 Vivisection is the practice of animal experimentation.
 This can include administering drugs, infecting with diseases, poisoning for toxicity testing, brain damaging, maiming, blinding, and other painful and invasive procedures.
 It can include protocols that cause severe suffering, such as long-term social isolation, full-body restraint, electric shocks, withholding of food and water, or repeatedly breeding and separating infants from mothers.
 Essentially, it is using animals in ways that cause distress and/or death in attempts to test the safety of drugs and biological products or of finding treatments, prevention, or cures for human diseases.
 However, results derived from the animal model are not valid or relevant for humans.
 Tens of millions (some estimate in excess of 25 million) of animals in the U.S. suffer, die, or are killed each year in laboratories for biomedical experimentation, product and cosmetic testing, and for science education.

-Imagine spending your entire life as a hospital patient or prisoner – this will only begin to approximate the life of an animal in a laboratory.
+Imagine spending your entire life as a prisoner – this will only begin to approximate the life of an animal in a laboratory.
 Animals in labs live stressful, unnatural lives of daily confinement and deprivation.
 They spend their life in barren cages, unable to exert their will, make choices, or express their natural behaviors and needs.
 Most never experience fresh air or sunshine, only bars and concrete.
-The only changes in their lives come from invasive experiments, which range from uncomfortable to agonizing.
 And they are helpless to defend themselves.

-Millions of taxpayer dollars, wasted for pointless animal experiments
+Millions of taxpayer dollars, wasted on pointless animal experiments

 Wasteful.
 Repetitive.
 Unnecessary.
 Irrelevant.
 Inhumane.

 There IS a better way.
-This is why NEAVS is dedicated to replacing all animal experiments with humane and better science.
+This is why NEAVS is dedicated to replacing all animal experiments with humane and scientifically superior non-animal alternatives.
 We expose and oppose unproductive and inhumane animal research and work to develop, validate, and advance alternatives that are better science for everyone.

 Steps YOU can take to help end animal research